7Block Labs

 Pattern that works

-• Data exchange: keep all clinical content in your FHIR store; write only minimal, non‑PHI metadata to the chain (request ID, timestamps, decision code, hash).
+• Data exchange: Store all your clinical content in the FHIR setup.
+Just keep it light on the blockchain with minimal, non-PHI metadata--think request ID, timestamps, decision code, and hash.

 Immediate value

-• Audit‑ready clock: cryptographic proof of when you received additional documentation or returned a decision.
+• Audit-ready clock: You've got a cryptographic proof showing exactly when you got extra documentation or made a decision.

-• Regulatory comfort: the ledger record plus FHIR API logs demonstrate compliance with CMS timelines and transparency requirements. (cms.gov)
+• Regulatory comfort: The ledger record, along with FHIR API logs, proves you're on the right side of CMS timelines and transparency standards. (cms.gov)

 3) Provider credentialing, privileges, and cross‑network identity with verifiable credentials